Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

 As the number of bidders increases however, the role of reserve price disappears, as the probability of binding reserve prices vanishes.
-Competition between bidders appears to ``substitute'' for a reserve price.
-The intuition of this result is that competition constrains the seller's worst case belief: as the number of bidders increases, nature is must increase the value of the second-highest bidder $\alpha$ to maintain the mean constraint.
+In essence, competition between bidders appears substitutes for a reserve price.
+The intuition of this result is that competition constrains the seller's worst case belief: as the number of bidders increases, nature is compelled to increase the value of the second-highest bidder $\alpha$ to maintain the mean constraint.
 Furthermore, the marginal distribution of each bidder converges to a point mass on $\alpha$ (as each bidder is the second-highest bidder with probability $\frac{n-1}{n}$).
 In the limit, the worst-case joint distribution becomes the point mass distribution on the value profile consisting of $\alpha$ for all bidders, which itself converges to $m$.
 The optimal strategy for the seller facing a point mass on ${\bf m}=(m,...,m)$ is to charge a reserve price of zero.